 Where To Store The Excel Macro?.

 Next, where to save your Excel macro?.
 So, you can either save the code in your current workbook or in your Personal Macro Workbook.
 If you want to reuse the macro over and over again (like this one) in many workbooks save it in the Personal Macro Workbook.
-If the code is only to be used in the current workbook, save it there.
+To use the code only in the current workbook, save it in the current workbook.
 In this case, it makes sense to be able to access this macro for any workbook.
-Therefore, it is to be stored therefore in my Personal Macro Workbook.
+Therefore, the code is stored in my Personal Macro Workbook.

 Step 1.
 Insert A New Module.